-Inpatient Value, Incentives, and Quality Reporting (VIQR) Outreach and Education Support Contractor
+Hospital Value-Based Purchasing (VBP) Program Inpatient Value, Incentives, and Quality Reporting (VIQR) Outreach and Education Support Contractor I would like to welcome our speakers for this webinar.

-Brandi Bryant:

-Hello and thank you for tuning into the Reviewing your Hospital VBPProgram Mortality and Complication Measures Hospital-Specific

-Report webinar.
-My name is Brandi Bryant, and I will be your host for the webinar.

-I would like to welcome our speakers for this webinar.
 Maria Gugliuzza is the Hospital Value-Based Purchasing Program Lead at CMS's Inpatient Value, Incentives, and Quality Reporting Outreach and Education Support Contractor.
-Kristina Burkholder is the Measure Implementation and Stakeholder Communication Lead at CMS's Hospital Outcome Measure Development, Reevaluation, and Implementation Contractor.
-Angie Drake is with the Hospital Quality Reporting Analytics Team.

-The purpose of this event is to provide an overview of the Hospital-Specific Reports, or HSRs, for the mortality and complication measures used in the fiscal year 2024 Hospital VBP Program.
+Manjiri Joshi is the Measure Implementation and Stakeholder Communication Lead at CMS's Hospital Outcome Measure Development, Reevaluation, and Implementation Contractor.
+Mike Miller is with the Hospital Quality Reporting Analytics Team.
+The purpose of this event is to provide an overview of the Hospital- Specific Reports, or HSRs, for the mortality and complication measures used in the fiscal year 2025 Hospital VBP Program.
 This includes measure methodology, measure calculations, HSR access, and instructions for submitting a review and correction request.

-At the conclusion of the webinar, you should be able to recall the updates to the fiscal year 2024 Hospital VBP Program mortality and complication measure HSR, access and review the HSR, and submit a review and correction request, if desired.
+At the conclusion of the webinar, you should be able to recall the updates to the fiscal year 2025 Hospital VBP Program Mortality and Complication Measures HSR, access and review the HSR, and submit a review and correction request, if desired.
 This slide displays a list of acronyms that will be referenced during the webinar.
 That concludes my introductions.
 I will now turn the webinar over to our first speaker.
 Maria, the floor is yours.

-Maria Gugliuzza:

-Thank you, Brandi.
-My name is Maria Gugliuzza, and I'll be covering topics such as the measures included in the HSRs; the measurement periods associated with those measures, including the impact due to the COVID-19 exception; other HSRs that are on the horizon; and how to access the HSRs.

-The purpose of the Hospital VBP Program mortality and complication measures HSR is to provide the underlying claims data that were used to calculate the measure results.
+Maria Gugliuzza: Thank you, Brandi.
+My name is Maria Gugliuzza, and I'll be covering topics such as the measures included in the HSRs, the measurement periods associated with those measures, including the impact due to the COVID-19 exception, and other HSRs that are on the horizon.
+The purpose of the Hospital VBP Program Mortality and Complication Measures HSR is to provide the underlying claims data that were used to calculate the measure results.

-Inpatient Value, Incentives, and Quality Reporting (VIQR) Outreach and Education Support Contractor